nus-cs2103-AY2223S2/ip/docs/README.md

 `unmark {TASK NUMBER}`

 #### Example Usage:
-`unmark 1` will make the first task in the list as incomplete.
+`unmark 1` will mark the first task in the list as incomplete.

 #### Description:
 Marks the task as incomplete according to the task number given.